muxamilian/city-gan/README.md

 You can inspect samples using `tensorboard`.
 The following is an example where the rows are: the average of all cities, Amsterdam, Washington D.C., Florence, Las Vegas and Manhattan.
 The columns are eight randomly chosen inputs to the generator.
 ![Image of Stanford Dataset](figures/good_hack_stanford_dataset.jpg)

 It is also possible to transition between cities.
-The following images has Amsterdam on the left side and Florence on the right one.
+The following image has Amsterdam on the left side and Florence on the right one.
 ![Amsterdam to Florence](figures/amsterdam_florence/merged.jpg)